The importance of a multidisciplinary team

 Free Consultations and Presentations

 If you are a clinician (MD, therapist, nutritionist, or coach) interested in our practice and want to learn how it can benefit your patients, please come in for a free consultation, so that our nutritionist can show you, first-hand, what we do.
-With advance notice, we are also happy to come to your office and offer a brief PowerPoint presentation detailing how we can compliment your practice and help you serve this patient population better.
+With advance notice, we are also happy to come to your office and offer a brief PowerPoint presentation detailing how we can complement your practice and help you serve this patient population better.
 We are also looking for clinicians, experienced and specialized in treating eating disorders, for our patients.
 On the other hand, if you refer a patient to us, we will send you a detailed nutritional assessment report with impressions and recommendations.

 We encourage our patients to be engaged in therapy and look forward to work closely with their therapist or to refer to a therapist when needed.
 The Kahm Clinic does not advocate any particular kind of therapy.
 Different types of therapy will be effective for different persons, and we believe that the trust and bond established by longstanding therapeutic relationships is extremely helpful and necessary in treating eating disorders.
 Our work compliments and strengthens the crucial therapeutic work, because when patients eat more, they have a greater ability to focus on therapy.
 While the brain only comprises 3% of the body’s weight, it requires 20% of its energy, which means that it is disproportionally disturbed by caloric restrictions.
 A starved brain has difficulty focusing, and often manifests obsessive compulsive behaviors, depression, phobias, anxieties, memory retention issues, rumination, etc. All of these symptoms make talk therapy more difficult and less effective.
 As the brain and body is better nourished, some of these symptoms are significantly weakened, and therapy can more effectively do its work in treating the psychological roots of the eating disorder.
 Both the physiological and the psychological facets of EDs are utterly crucial to treatment, but in the order of recovery, nutritional healing spurs and aids psychological healing.
 We work closely with therapists to help each patient as needed.